 Trooper Hendrickson's wife, Barbara, never remarried and still lives at the same residence in Mount Vernon.
 She keeps busy with her grandchildren and traveling to the East Coast to visit family.

 Steve, their oldest son, was two and a half years old at the time of his father's death.
 Steve works as a supervisor at Echo Glen Correctional Facility in Snoqualmie, working with juveniles.
 Steve and his wife, Lindsey, are proud parents of two boys, Luke, who is ten years old, and Owen, who is six years old.
 They live in the Renton area.

 Their youngest son, Mark, was only five months old at the time of his father's death.
 Mark was drafted into the NBA by the Philadelphia 76ers, and played baseball for the Toronto Blue Jays before officially retiring in 2016.
 Mark and six other athletes were inducted into the WSU Hall of Fame on September 16, 2016.
 Mark spent several years as a pitching coach with one of the Baltimore Orioles' minor league teams.
 Mark works in real estate, owning his own company.
-Mark and his wife, Courtney, have three daughters, Sadie, who will turn ten later this month, Sophia Joy, who is seven years old, and Elliana, who is three years old.
+Mark and his wife, Courtney, have three daughters, Sadie, who will turn eleven later this month, Sophia Joy, who is eight years old, and Elliana, who is four years old.
 Mark adopted his step-daughter, Hannah, in the fall of 2018.
-Hannah married in 2019, and has a daughter, Nora, who is six years old.
+Hannah married in 2019, and has a daughter, Nora, who is seven years old.

 In May of 1998, Trooper Hendrickson was awarded the Medal of Honor, posthumously, for his actions on November 17, 1974, by the Law Enforcement – Medal of Honor Committee.